SebastianToporsch/2020-Abgabe01-Muehlbacher-Toporsch-Weigl/README.md

 #### It has the following sublclasses:
  1. VodkaLongDrink

- Creates a drink that is a LongDrink containing Vodka.
+creates a drink that is a LongDrink containing Vodka.

  2. VodkaShot

- Creates a Shot that is pure Vodka.
+creates a Shot that is pure Vodka.

 ## Class 2